Download This Sample

 - By the end of the Miocene Epoch, almost all the modern groups of whales had appeared, as had the early seals and walruses.
 These became the primary source of food for megalodons.

 - The great white shark also existed when megalodons roamed the prehistoric seas.

 - On land, evolution was at its peak for mammals and primates.
 It’s possible that our very early ancestors caught a glimpse of megalodons.

 - Infant/baby megalodons, called pups, were around 11 ft (3.5 meters) when born.

 - Megalodon’s teeth were about the size of a banana or TV remote.

 - Because they were constantly shedding teeth, Megalodons would lose thousands over a lifetime, and their teeth have been discovered in oceans all over the world.

 - The Megalodon went extinct about 3.5 million years ago.

 Megalodon shark Worksheets

-This is a fantastic bundle which includes everything you need to know about Megalodon shark across 20 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about the Megalodon shark across 20 in-depth pages.
 These are ready-to-use Megalodon shark worksheets that are perfect for teaching students about the Megalodon which went extinct 2.6 million years ago, but our fascination with the largest shark that ever lived is timeless.
 It was the biggest shark on Earth, but just how big was it?
 Because only fossil teeth remain, paleontologists estimate that they could have been around 52 – 59 feet.
 Imagine the largest modern-day shark, only three times bigger!